Kiplinger Approved - Sponsored Offer

 Many online platforms allow you to prequalify with a soft credit pull, so you can check potential rates and terms without impacting your credit score.
 Marketplaces can speed this up by returning several offers from different lenders through a single application.

-Platforms that can speed up the process
+Platforms that can speed the process

 Marketplaces, also known as aggregators, streamline that process.
 With a single application, you can receive multiple offers from different lenders, making it easier to compare rates, terms and monthly payments side by side.
-Taking a few extra minutes to review multiple offers can help you avoid locking into a loan that is not the best fit.
+Taking a few extra minutes to review multiple offers can help you avoid locking into a loan that's not the best fit.

 Aggregators reduce friction by cutting down on repetitive applications and helping you move from quote to approval.
 Instead of starting from scratch with each lender, you can review your options in one place and move forward with the offer that works best for your situation.